If you are HIV negative and don’t always use condoms then you may be at risk of getting HIV. Taking PrEP can prevent HIV.

 Find out where to get PrEP from an approved PrEP service provider.

-If you are eligible for free PrEP, you also need to get a drug payment scheme (DPS) card.
-There is no means test for a drug payment scheme card but you do need a PPS number.
+If you are eligible for free PrEP, you also need to have a medical card or Drug Payment Scheme (DPS) card.
+There is no means test for a DPS card but you do need a PPS number.

 Who is eligible for free PrEP?